-2.4 Time Resolution
+3.4 Time Resolution

 The minimum integration time at which all data can be written to tape is a function of the total number of channels of data produced by the correlator.
-This minimum time varies from 1% seconds for the continuum mode to 20 seconds for 512 channel spectral line modes.
+This minimum time varies from 1 1/3 seconds for the continuum mode to 20 seconds for 512 channel spectral line modes.
 Times less than these can be selected, but only at the cost of removing antennas from the array.
 Integration times as short as 0.4 seconds are available in continuum, but are appropriate only for solar observing.
 Contact Ken Sowinski for details on their use.

-Users must keep in mind the prodigious data rate of the VLA when planning their observing.
+Users must keep in mind the large data rate of the VLA when planning their observing.
 The array's maximum data rate of some 3 GByte per day can easily overwhelm most data reduction facilities.
 This rate can be reduced to manageable levels by increasing the averaging time and/or decreasing the number of spectral channels.
-Consult your VLA "friend" for advice.
+Consult your VLA friend for advice.

-See Section 2.16 for a description of the High Time Resolution Processor.
+See Section 3.16 for a description of the High Time Resolution Processor.

-2.5 Radio-Frequency Interference
+3.5 Radio-Frequency Interference

-The bands within the tuning range of the VLA which are allocated exclusively to radio astronomy are 1400 -- 1427 MHz, 1660 -- 1670 MHz, 4990 -- 5000 MHz, 15.35 -- 15.4 GHz, 22.2 -- 22.5 GHz and 23.6 -- 24.0 GHz.
+The bands within the tuning range of the VLA which are allocated exclusively to radio astronomy are 1400 - 1427 MHz, 1660 - 1670 MHz, 4990 - 5000 MHz, 15.35 - 15.4 GHz, 22.2 - 22.5 GHz and 23.6 - 24.0 GHz.
 No external interference should occur within these bands.
-Experience shows that RFI is a notable problem only within the 20 and 90cm bands.
-At 20cm, interference mainly affects the 'D' configuration, as the fringe rates in other configurations are generally sufficient to reduce interference to negligible levels.
+Experience shows that RFI is a notable problem only within the 20 and 90 cm bands.
+At 20 cm, interference mainly affects the D configuration, as the fringe rates in other configurations are generally sufficient to reduce interference to negligible levels.
 RFI from satellites is also a problem.
 In particular, the U.S. and Russian global positioning systems have made observing very difficult near 1575 and 1612 MHz, respectively.

-The standard bands chosen for observing at 20cm are 1465 MHz and 1515 MHz.
-These have been selected on the basis of showing rather little interference.
-Over a 5 year period, a monthly monitoring program has compiled a statistical picture of the RFI environment within the 20cm band.
+The rising tide of interference at L-band has recently caused us to designate a number of possible "standard" L-band frequencies.
+These are shown in table 8.
+Over a 5 year period, a monthly monitoring program has compiled a statistical picture of the RFI environment within the 20 cm band.
 The results of this survey are posted in the data analysts' room, 204, in the AOC.
-Users who wish to use non-standard frequencies should consult these plots, or call the Data Analysts (see Section 3.2) for advice.
+Users who wish to use non-standard frequencies should consult these plots, or call the Data Analysts (see Section 4.2) for advice.
 For general information about the RFI environment call Bill Brundage.
-Fig 1 shows a typical result from this survey.
-Frequencies to avoid are those where the RFI flux density exceeds ~3 Jy.
+Fig 3.5 shows a typical result from this survey.
+Frequencies to avoid are those where the RFI flux density exceeds 3 Jy.

-At 90cm, the situation is particularly bad.
+At 90 cm, the situation is particularly bad.
 Interference is relatively infrequent in the evenings and on weekends.
 However, during the day, very strong interference, sufficient to saturate the receivers, is common.
 The best advice is to arrange observing to fall outside of regular working hours.
+Very sensitive spectral line observations require special measures at the site